tom-howard/com2009/docs/labs/assignment1/part4.md

     ```
     ***

-1. Now navigate into the newly created directory `srv` and create new file called `MoveToPosition.srv`
+1. Now navigate into the newly created directory `srv` and create new file called `TimedMovement.srv`

     !!!note
         It is important that your file name should end with `.srv` extension as this identifies the file as a ROS service.